Shutterstock Content License

 • Male and female flowers on the same plant

-• Insect pollinated (including honey bees, when present.
+• Insect-pollinated (including honey bees, when present.
 Not usually pollinated by Squash bees)

 Image by Davgood Kirshot from Pixabay